coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 - [What is SSH?](http://blog.robertelder.org/what-is-ssh/)
 - [Try Git](http://try.github.io/)

+This blog should help you if:

+- You also want to start moving your projects off Heroku.
+- You have told someone you could move their project off Heroku and on to AWS and you have never done that before.
+- You've never done server configuration before, but you've got to learn very quickly.
+- You'd like to correct my personal mistakes via blog post.

 ## How this blog post works

 I'll be writing out each step of my process in creating a blank Rails 6 application and deploying it to a barebones EC2 instance.
 I will focus special attention on the steps that tripped me up as I performed them.

 I'm going to use my actual commands, filepaths, and project names.
 That means you'll likely need to do some substitution as you follow along, depending on your specific use case.

-My environment:
-- MacBook Pro
-- Visual Studio Code
-- zsh

 So let's get started!

 ## Get Rails 6

-Assuming you already have ruby, bundler, and rails installed on your local dev machine, because you have some Ruby on Rails experience.

-Get the latest rails gem(s).
+I'm going to assume you already have ruby, bundler, and rails installed on your local dev machine, because you have some Ruby on Rails experience.
+If that's the case, all you need to do is get the latest rails gem.

 ```
-# ~
+# local ~
 local$ gem install rails --pre
 ```